janpetzold/az305-learning/README.md

 Redundancy Options:

 - Locally redundant storage (LRS) > LRS replicates your data three times within a single data center in the primary region.
 LRS provides at least 11 nines of durability (99.999999999%) of objects over a given year.
 - Geo-redundant storage (GRS) > GRS copies your data synchronously three times within a single physical location in the primary region using LRS.
 It then copies your data asynchronously to a single physical location in the secondary region (the region pair) using LRS.
+So basically any data stored has 6 copies by default in GRS.
 GRS offers durability for Azure Storage data objects of at least 16 nines (99.99999999999999%) over a given year.
 - Read-access geo-redundant storage (RA-GRS)
 - Zone-redundant storage (ZRS) > ZRS replicates your Azure Storage data synchronously across three Azure availability zones in the primary region.
 ZRS offers durability for Azure Storage data objects of at least 12 nines (99.9999999999%) over a given year
 - Geo-zone-redundant storage (GZRS) > Data in a GZRS storage account is copied across three Azure availability zones in the primary region (similar to ZRS) and is also replicated to a secondary geographic region, using LRS, for protection from regional disasters.
-Microsoft recommends using GZRS for applications requiring maximum consistency, durability, and availability, excellent performance, and resilience for disaster recovery.GZRS is designed to provide at least 16 nines (99.99999999999999%) of durability of objects over a given year
+Microsoft recommends using GZRS for applications requiring maximum consistency, durability, and availability, excellent performance, and resilience for disaster recovery.
+GZRS is designed to provide at least 16 nines (99.99999999999999%) of durability of objects over a given year
-- Read-access geo-zone-redundant storage (RA-GZRS) > mixture
+- Read-access geo-zone-redundant storage (RA-GZRS) > mixture, RA=read only

 For read access to the secondary region, enable read-access geo-redundant storage (RA-GRS) or read-access geo-zone-redundant storage (RA-GZRS).
 RA-GRS is generally cheaper than RA-GZRS.

-RA: Read access only
+Blob Storage type can have both LRS and GRS replications (LRS can be converted to GRS).

 The StorSimple Virtual Array is a good solution for having hybrid cloud storage where on-premise devices can connect to Azure using iSCSI.
 This also needs a Storage Account.